Live Workshop Guide · Hands-On AI Training

 Build something your team can run

-Design the workflow (Part 3), then build, schedule, and chain the Skill (Part 4) — at every step, design as if you were onboarding a new teammate.
-The "AI as teammate" reframe is the spine of this theme; the Skill you ship is the artifact your team or function can run.
+Design the workflow (Part 3), then build, schedule, and chain the Skill (Part 4).
+At every step, write instructions as if you were onboarding a new teammate.
+The Skill you ship is what your team or function can run without you.

 Theme 2 entry move: carry your Option forward, but reframe the work.
 If you picked Option 1, name the team member whose Outlook / Excel / Chrome you'd roll this out to next.
 If you picked Option 2, name the function whose connectors you'd plug into next.
 Write the name.
 The Skill you build in Part 4 is for them, not just you.